-It’s been 17 months since Lil Wayne tweeted to the world that he’s a prisoner of Cash Money.
+It’s been 17 months since Lil Wayne tweeted he’s a prisoner of Cash Money.
 The moment still feels surreal.
-After years of success together you would think Weezy would be given immunity to any underhanded label tactics.
-If anyone deserves the freedom to do as they please, it would be the Hot Boy that stayed when everyone jumped ship.
-While it appeared that Cash Money was a happy home, the dirty laundry revealed how Baby and Cash Money was holding the Carter V hostage.
-The album is lost in a lawsuit with no end in sight.
+After years of success with the only label he's ever known, you would think Weezy would be given immunity to any underhanded label tactics.
+If anyone deserved the freedom to do as they please, it would be the Hot Boy that stayed when everyone jumped ship.
+While it appeared to the public that Cash Money was his happy home, the dirty laundry has told a different story, revealing how Birdman and Cash Money have held Tha Carter V hostage.
+The album is currently lost in a lawsuit with no end in sight.

-A lesser artist would have truly been trapped behind the bars of their contractual agreement, suffering monetary losses, watching their fame disappear and taking desperate measures to balance out the desperate times.
-Instead, Wayne has somehow found ways of turning his prison into a bridge of other opportunities.
+A lesser artist would have truly been trapped behind the bars of their contractual agreement, suffering monetary losses, watching their fame disappear, and taking desperate measures to balance out the desperate times.
+Instead, Wayne has somehow found a way to turn his prison into a bridge to other opportunities.

 Releasing an album is a means of getting back on tour.
 Letting the new music touch your fans.
-Even without the Carter V, Wayne embarked on the 19-date Dedication tour that featured Rae Sremmurd as his special guest.
-It wasn’t a tour across the world but that’s to be expected when your only new material is from mixtapes that didn’t produce any big singles.
-He also benefited largely from the Collegrove album.
-Despite Def Jam stressing that it’s a 2 Chainz album that features Lil Wayne, Collegrove once again opened up doors for both positive press, concerts and touring.
-Not being able to put out his own album gave him ample time to team up with Chainz and both artists are reaping the benefits.
+Even without Carter V, Wayne embarked on a 19-date Dedication Tour that featured Rae Sremmurd as his special guest.
+It wasn’t a tour across the world but when your only new material is from mixtapes that’s to be expected.
+Wayne also benefited from the Def Jam release of his Collegrove album.
+Despite Def Jam stressing that the album belongs to 2 Chainz and merely features Lil Wayne, Collegrove once again opened up doors for both positive press, concerts and touring.
+Not being able to release his own album gave him ample time to team up with Chainz and both artists are reaping the benefits.

-The best possible move that Wayne has made is transitioning into commercials.
-Wayne’s popularity isn’t where it once was, we're no longer in the days of "Lollipop," but he’s still very much a household name.
-Recently he's turned his celebrity into a placement in a Super Bowl commercial, a very impressive accomplishment.
-The list of rappers to make it into an ad on the most expensive day of the year is no minor feat.
-And not only did Apartments.com have him on millions of televisions, so does Samsung.
+The best possible move Wayne has made was transitioning into commercials.
+Wayne’s popularity isn’t where it once was—we're no longer in the days of "Lollipop"—but he’s still very much a household name.
+Recently, Wayne turned his celebrity into a very impressive accomplishment: a placement in a Super Bowl commercial.
+The list of rappers to make it into an advertisement on the most expensive day of the year is no minor feat.
+And not only did Apartments.com give him a signal boost to millions of televisions, but so did Samsung.
 By now we’ve all watched Lil Wayne pour champagne on the Samsung Galaxy S7 Edge.
-Wayne used to boast about pouring champagne on models, now he’s getting checks to pop bottles over cellphones.
+Wayne used to boast about pouring champagne on models, and now he’s getting checks to pop bottles over cellphones.

-Rumors are that Wayne’s next venture is reality television.
+Rumors are currently flying Wayne’s next venture is reality television.
 The thought partially makes my stomach turn—reality television has a way of turning declining celebrities into caricatures for the public’s amusement.
-Wayne isn’t on the deathbed of his career, signing his life over to VH1 isn’t necessary, but it could prove to be another lucrative move if done correctly.
+Wayne isn’t on the deathbed of his career—signing his life over to VH1 isn’t necessary—but the decision could prove to be quite lucrative.
 The news comes from Stephanie Acevedo, a Young Money artist that I didn’t know existed, who claims the series will be based on Wayne being a mentor for other artists.
 I’m envisioning Making The Band meets Survivor.